 We currently generate revenue through our call advertising services, pay-per-click advertising, local leads platform, which includes our call and click services, and our proprietary website traffic.
-Historically, we also generated revenue from domain name sales.

-Our performance-based advertising services, which include call advertising, pay-per-click services, and cost-per-action services accounted for 81% of total revenue for the three months ended March 31, 2014 and 69% for the three months ended March 31, 2015.
-Our other sources of revenue include the local leads platform, which enables partner resellers to sell call advertising and/or search marketing products, campaign management services and domain name sales.
-In aggregate, these sources accounted for 19% of total revenue for the three months ended March 31, 2014 and 31% for the three months ended March 31, 2015.
+Our performance-based advertising services include call advertising, pay-per-click services, and cost-per-action services.
+These primary sources amounted to 80% or more of our revenues in all periods presented.
+Our other sources of revenue include the local leads platform, which enables partner resellers to sell call advertising and/or search marketing products and campaign management services.
+These secondary sources amounted to 20% or less of our revenues in all periods presented.
 We have no barter transactions.